jack-y/seneca-entity-crud-now-on-GitLab/README.md

 - A `last_update` date value can be automatically added to each entity when created or updated.
 - The [appends][] feature provides additional actions during read or query.
 - The [joins][] feature provides deep readings from IDs contained in entities.
+- The [then][] feature provides additional processes on entities being read or queried.
 - For security, using the optional `nonamespace: true` argument, the namespace of the resulting entities is automatically removed.
 - Defaults can be added to the resulting entities.